MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql-limitations.md

 ---
 # T-SQL limitations

 Azure Data Explorer offers limited support for T-SQL.
-The following table outlines the T-SQL statements and features that aren't supported or partially supported.
+The following table outlines the T-SQL statements and features that aren't supported or are partially supported.

 |T-SQL statement or feature|Description|
 |---|---|